Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

         "class": "",
     },
     "tags": "", // Provides symbols and affects additional GUI behaviors (as binary toggles); Derived from function/class attributes or from presets or from user specification; Symbol set: pure, procedural, blocking, server, plotting, locked, log, document, content-only (no inputs and output pins are allowed, useful for annotations), lazy (caches are preview only and won't save to document payload), deligent (caches are always saved to document payload)

+    // [Deprecating] Deprecate Input/Output, use "<Input/Output>" syntax for attributes.
     "inputs": { // User authored input definitions and connections

     },